NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/message-plans.md

 Use message plans to tell us how to send messages to your recipients.
 You can choose which message channels to use and in what order.

-You can set up message plans yourself in your NHS Notify account.
-We no longer need to set these up for you.
+You'll soon be able to set up message plans yourself in your NHS Notify account.
+We'll no longer need to set these up for you.

 ## Choosing your message order